 4. Marketing Funnels

-An inbound marketing funnel places your initial message at the very top — the first thing that new customers will see on your landing pages.
-From there, as you move down the funnel, you'll continue pushing your brand while slowly introducing your property management services.
+An inbound marketing funnel places your initial message at the top — the first thing new customers will see on your website and landing pages.
+From there, as leads move down the funnel, you'll continue reinforcing your brand while slowly introducing your property management services.

 5. Integrated Marketing Automation

 Automating your marketing processes frees up time for you to focus on other areas of your website or business.
 It also helps to ensure that your funnel is properly implemented for every lead and that good leads are properly handled.

 Many components of your property management marketing funnel can be automated.
-From cultivating an email list via addresses entered into your website to sending out newsletters or automated chat features, marketing automation keeps your funnel active around the clock so that you never miss out on a potential customer!
+From cultivating an email list via addresses entered into your website to sending out newsletters or automated chat features, marketing automation keeps your funnel active around the clock so you never miss out on a potential customer!

-You want to connect with property owners, and generating leads starts with seamless website design.
-The best way to begin is to choose a Content Management System that allows you to use each element effectively to reach your audience.
+We know you want to connect with more property owners to grow your property management business, and generating leads starts with seamless website design.
+The best way to begin is to choose a Content Management System (CMS) that allows you to use each element effectively to reach your audience.

-If you're concerned about the health of your property management website, get in touch!
+If you're concerned about the health of your property management website, get in touch through the button below.
 We'll go over the weak points in the foundation of your website to bring it up to speed.